beakos/cli-cheatsheet/linux-bash.md

 - List packages installed with the AUR package manager `pacman -Qqem`

+- Generate a list of installed pacman packages
+`pacman -Q`

+- Generate a list of installed pacman packages and save the list in a text file `pacman -Q > my_arch_packages.txt`

+-

 # Pacman Update Integirty Keys for Updating and Upgrading Packages
 `pacman -S archlinux-keyring`